A Convex Obstacle Avoidance Formulation: Conclusion

 \section{Conclusion}

-The novel obstacle avoidance formulation has demonstrated performance on par with or exceeding other notable formulations in a nonconvex setting, while providing more conservative results.
+The novel OA formulation has demonstrated performance on par with or exceeding other notable formulations in a nonconvex setting, even when at a disadvantage due to conservative obstacle definitions relative to EOA.
+One could have defined the rectangular obstacle so that it lies inside the ellipse.
 Since the formulation is convex, SCvx iterations demonstrate a clear performance advantage in a convex setting.
 Although structurally it should theoretically trail in performance due to the introduction of new variables and several constraints, it remains a competitive option.
+Furthermore, as demonstrated via experiments, in challenging environments, such as the near-infeasible cluttered setting, the RCOA computationally outperformed the EOA formulation by a large margin.

+Finally, as indicated in Section~\ref{subsec: Parameter Study}, the primary penalty formulation \eqref{penfunc} may exhibit scaling limitations in highly complex, large-scale environments (e.g., dense mazes).
+These challenges can be mitigated by employing the alternative NLP formulation \eqref{eq: RNCOA equi f0} or by warm-starting the optimal control problem with a sampling-based planner like RRT.
+Ultimately, these characteristics suggest that RCOA is most effectively deployed as a rapid, local trajectory generator for real-time applications, operating within a broader hierarchical planning architecture.

-Furthermore, as demonstrated via experiments, in challenging environments, such as the near-infeasible cluttered setting, the RCOA computationally outperformed the EOA formulation by a large margin. { } \begin{IEEEbiography}[{ }]{Tapia, Ricardo} (member, IEEE) received a Bachelor's and Master's Degree in mechanical and aeronautical engineering at the University of California, at Davis in 2008 and 2012 respectively.
+{ } \begin{IEEEbiography}[{ }]{Tapia, Ricardo} (member, IEEE) received a Bachelor's and Master's Degree in mechanical and aeronautical engineering at the University of California, at Davis in 2008 and 2012 respectively.

 He is a doctoral candidate in the department of Mechanical and Aerospace Engineering, University of California at Davis, USA.
 Before pursuing his doctorate, he worked in commercial aviation as a Structural Analyst, where he led the structural analysis on the Nacelle Inlet for NASAs Quiet Technology Demonstrator 3 (QTD3). \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Soltani, Iman} (member, IEEE) received the bachelors degree in mechanical engineering from Tehran Polytechnic, Tehran, Iran, in 2003, the masters degree in mechanical engineering from the University of Ottawa, Ottawa, ON, Canada, in 2007, and the Ph.D. degree in mechanical engineering from the Massachusetts Institute of Technology (MIT), Cambridge, MA, USA, in 2015.